PyAbel/PyAbel/CONTRIBUTING.rst

 Citations
 ---------

 Each version of PyAbel that is released triggers a new DOI on Zenodo, so that people can cite the project.
-If you would like you name added to the author list on Zenodo, please include it in ``.zenodo.json``.
+If you would like your name added to the author list on Zenodo, please include it in ``.zenodo.json``.

 ----